-- (a) The Leadership Council shall review the matter resulting in an individual's agreement to voluntarily refrain from exercising all or some of his or her clinical privileges within a reasonable time under the circumstances, not to exceed 14 days.
-As part of this review, the individual shall be given an opportunity to meet with the Leadership Council.
-Neither the Leadership Council nor the individual shall be accompanied by legal counsel at this meeting, and no recording (audio or video) or transcript of the meeting shall be permitted or made; however, minutes of the meeting shall be prepared. - (b) After considering the matter resulting in an individual's agreement to voluntarily refrain and the individual's response, if any, the Leadership Council shall determine the appropriate next steps, which may include, but not be limited to, commencing a focused review, referring the matter for review pursuant to another policy, referring the matter to the MEC with a recommendation to initiate a formal investigation, or taking some other action that is deemed appropriate under the circumstances.
-The Leadership Council shall also determine whether the agreement to voluntarily refrain from exercising all or some of the individual's clinical privileges should be continued throughout any further review process. - (c) There is no right to a hearing based on an individual's agreement to voluntarily refrain from practicing in accordance with this Section.
+- (a) The Chief of the Medical Staff shall review the matter resulting in an individual's agreement to voluntarily refrain from exercising all or some of his or her clinical privileges within a reasonable time under the circumstances, not to exceed 14 days.
+As part of this review, the individual shall be given an opportunity to meet with the Chief of the Medical Staff.
+Neither the Chief of the Medical Staff nor the individual shall be accompanied by legal counsel at this meeting, and no recording (audio or video) or transcript of the meeting shall be permitted or made; however, minutes of the meeting shall be prepared. - (b) After considering the matter resulting in an individual's agreement to voluntarily refrain and the individual's response, if any, the Chief of the Medical Staff shall determine the appropriate next steps, which may include, but not be limited to, commencing a focused review, referring the matter for review pursuant to another policy, referring the matter to the MEC with a recommendation to initiate a formal investigation, or taking some other action that is deemed appropriate under the circumstances.
+The Chief of the Medical Staff shall also determine whether the agreement to voluntarily refrain from exercising all or some of the individual's clinical privileges should be continued throughout any further review process. - (c) There is no right to a hearing based on an individual's agreement to voluntarily refrain from practicing in accordance with this Section.

 6.C.3.
-MEC Review Process for Precautionary Suspensions or Restrictions:
+Chief of Medical Staff Review Process for Precautionary Suspensions or Restrictions:

-- (a) The MEC shall review the matter resulting in a precautionary suspension or restriction within a reasonable time under the circumstances, not to exceed 14 days.
-As part of this review, the individual shall be given an opportunity to meet with the MEC.
+- (a) The Chief of the Medical Staff shall review the matter resulting in a precautionary suspension or restriction within a reasonable time under the circumstances, not to exceed 14 days.
+As part of this review, the individual shall be given an opportunity to meet with the Chief of the Medical Staff.
 The individual may propose ways other than precautionary suspension or restriction to protect patients and/or employees, depending on the circumstances.
-Neither the MEC nor the individual shall be accompanied by legal counsel at this meeting, and no recording (audio or video) or transcript of the meeting shall be permitted or made; however, minutes of the meeting shall be prepared. - (b) After considering the matters resulting in the suspension or restriction and the individual's response, if any, the MEC shall determine the appropriate next steps, which may include, but not be limited to, commencing a focused review or a formal investigation, or recommending some other action that is deemed appropriate under the circumstances.
-The MEC shall also determine whether the precautionary suspension or restriction should be continued, modified, or
+Neither the Chief of the Medical Staff nor the individual shall be accompanied by legal counsel at this meeting, and no recording (audio or video) or transcript of the meeting shall be permitted or made; however, minutes of the meeting shall be prepared. - (b) After considering the matters resulting in the suspension or restriction and the individual's response, if any, the Chief of the Medical Staff shall determine the appropriate next steps, which may include, but not be limited to, commencing a focused review or a formal investigation, or recommending some other action that is deemed appropriate under the circumstances.
+The Chief of the Medical Staff

-- terminated pending the completion of the focused review or investigation (and hearing and appeal, if applicable). - (c) The imposition of a precautionary suspension does not entitle an individual to the hearing rights set forth in Article 7 of this Policy unless the suspension is in effect for more than 15 days.
+- shall also determine whether the precautionary suspension or restriction should be continued, modified, or terminated pending the completion of the focused review or investigation (and hearing and appeal, if applicable). - (c) The imposition of a precautionary suspension does not entitle an individual to the hearing rights set forth in Article 7 of this Policy unless the suspension is in effect for more than 15 days.